Exercise and epilepsy

 Team activities and contact sports

-Team sports, or group activities such as walking or gardening groups, can also be a good way of increasing self-confidence, make new friends and help with any feelings of isolation.
+Team sports, or group activities such as walking or gardening groups, can also be a good way of increasing self-confidence, and can be a way to make new friends and help with any feelings of isolation.

 Most sports, including contact sports like football, hockey, basketball and rugby, have not shown to increase the chance of someone having a seizure,